wRadion/TextorcistAutoSplitter/README.md

 ## Textorcist LiveSplit AutoSplitter (ASL)

-This is just a .asl file that can be loaded inside LiveSplit with the Scritable AutoSplitter component.
+This is just a .asl file that can be loaded inside LiveSplit with the _Scriptable AutoSplitter_ component.

 ### What does it do